Bharathi-raja-pbr/HackerRank-Python/Math/README.md

                  math.ceil(x)  - returns the smallest integer >= x.
                  math.floor(x) - returns the largest integer <= x

+# Divmod:

+                 One of the built-in functions of Python is divmod, which takes two arguments a and  b and returns a tuple containing the quotient of a/b first and then the remainder .
+No need to use math module

+                 For example:

+                  print divmod(177,10)
+                  (17, 7)
+                  Here, the integer division is 177/10 => 17 and the modulo operator is 177%10 => 7.

 # Trignometry Math functions: